 NATIONAL NO RHYME (NOR REASON) DAY

-National No Rhyme (Nor Reason) Day on September 1st recognizes words which do not rhyme with any other words in the English language.
+National No Rhyme Nor Reason Day on September 1st recognizes words that do not rhyme with any other words in the English language.

 Some unrhymable words in the English language include:

 HOW TO OBSERVE NO RHYME NOR REASON DAY